ruivieira/gulp/README.md

             return "works!";
         }
     }

+Please not that, in terms of method references, currently **gulp** only supports static method ones.
+ However, given a class reference, an object can be instantiated and methods can be used from that object.

 As you can see, the `reference` value in the annotations refer to what the binding will be actually called in R.
-This way you can refactor code relentlessly witouth worrying about breaking the R calling code.
+This way you can refactor code relentlessly without worrying about breaking the R calling code.

-Once you have declared the reference entries you can process them simply by specifying the root pacakge to be scanned (the scan is performed recursively).
+Once you have declared the reference entries you can process them simply by specifying the root package to be scanned (the scan is performed recursively).

         AnnotationProcessor processor = new AnnotationProcessor("org.ruivieira.gulp");
         processor.process();